colbyj/bride-of-frankensystem/docs/getting_started/project_configuration.rst

 Database
 --------

 The ``SQLALCHEMY_DATABASE_URI`` setting tells BOFS where to keep its data.
-SQLite is the easy choice for development; PostgreSQL is the usual choice for production:
+SQLite is a good choice for most cases.
+Use PostgreSQL if you will be collecting data from a large number of concurrent participants.

 .. code-block:: toml